SenseLogic/CODA/README.md

     ```

 ## Guidelines

+*   Write your code so that your imaginary five years old little brother can easily understand the intent of **each individual line of code without any other context**.

 *   **Design before you program**, to avoid losing precious time in developing the wrong solution to the wrong problem, by quickly writing :